lj-ditrapani/SWE430/README.markdown

 Tools and scripts

-- Rewrite .sh scripts into python scripts
-  (mostly zip, unzip, cp, and delete files)
+- Rewrite .sh scripts into python scripts, put in Lib (mostly zip, unzip, cp, and delete files)
     - Test with jython.
 - Update packaging scripts (additional support libs; see .gitignore)